Jun. 01, 2023

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-• Hypopituitarism results from the partial or complete loss of 1 or more of 6 hormones made and released by the anterior pituitary gland.
+• Hypopituitarism results from the partial or complete loss of one or more of six hormones made and released by the anterior pituitary gland.

 • Non-tumoral causes constitute a major group of childhood hypopituitarism.